Alexander Turney Stewart: Mail order business

 A. T. Stewart & Company did not go unnoticed throughout the country.
 Along with his successful retail store in New York City, Stewart also established himself as one of the wealthiest men in the United States by allowing women all over the country to purchase and order items from his wholesale department store.

 Beginning in 1868, Stewart began receiving letters from women in rural parts of the United States requesting his merchandise.
 Stewart promptly replied to these letters and orders by sending out the requested products and even paying the postage.
 Once their orders were received, women would send back the payment for them.

 Seeing potential for the mail order business, by 1876 Stewart had hired twenty clerks to read, respond and mail out the entailed orders.
 That year he profited by over $500,000 from the mailing business alone.
 Stewart's mail-order business' efficiency, convenience and profits gained so much attention from all over the country that other famous businesses such as Sears, Montgomery Ward and Spiegel's followed in his footsteps.

 Defeated for Secretary of the Treasury

 In March 1869 President Ulysses S. Grant offered Stewart the position of Secretary of the Treasury (after Joseph Seligman had declined it), but he was not confirmed by the United States Senate.
 One impediment to Stewart's appointment was a provision in the 1789 law which established the Treasury Department, prohibiting an importer from heading the Department.
 Grant requested the two houses of Congress to override the provision, but upon the objection of Charles Sumner, the request was not considered in the Senate.
-The main reason was that Republicans were angry with Stewart for supporting President Andrew Johnson, and for opposing high protective tariffs that the GOP promoted in its appeal to industry.
+The main reason was that Republicans were angry with Stewart for supporting President Andrew Johnson, and for opposing high protective tariffs that the Republican Party promoted in its appeal to industry.